Twisthink works with Aircuity to Build User Interface Design with Powerful Airside Efficiency Software, Creating Aircuity 2.0 Tool Suite

 In general, the dashboard text size is too small, It reduces its legibility dramtically.

-We listened to our users' need by adding more sections into the new dashboard.
+I listened to our users' need by adding more sections into the new dashboard.

 Creating a layout hierarchy by unevenly distributing the spaces can visually show user which section is more important, and it would captures their attention faster as well.

-We chose users' most interesting section (savings) as the priority read and enlarged its scale.
+I chose users' most interesting section (savings) as the priority read and enlarged its scale.
 Made the other half graphic (trend section) be the secondary read.

 A chronologic-based diagram (trend) should utilize the full width of a page to display more information and increase its legibility.